Getting a flu vaccination is important protection in a normal year, but it’s even more vital this flu season as COVID-19 cases tick updward.

 Is a flu vaccination even more important this year because of COVID-19?

 Yes, for a number of reasons.
 First, there is always a risk of being co-infected with multiple viruses at the same time.
 Many authorities will say if you're sick with one virus, and your immune system is somewhat compromised or suppressed, because of the viral illness or flu that you've got, you're actually more susceptible to getting additional illnesses.
 So, if you have COVID-19, you could develop the flu more easily.
 If you have the flu, you could develop COVID-19 more easily.
 Having COVID-19 and influenza at the same time could be associated with much more severe outcomes than having just one alone.

 Additionally, an important consideration is that typically in flu season, hospitalization rates go way up.
 People who get sick with pneumonia as a complication of the flu, or dehydration and other medical problems that could develop, can end up being hospitalized.
 Similarly, people are being hospitalized for COVID-19.
-It's almost like a perfect storm could develop if it turns out to be a fairly severe flu season.
-If COVID-19 picks up at all, as many experts are thinking, we may not be able to adequately care for all the sick people in our hospitals, and we don't want to overload our health care system.
+We don't want to overload our health care system.

 When is the best time to get the flu vaccine and how long is it effective?